Delors/reStructuredTextToLectureDoc2/ld_base_example.en.rst

 Advanced Formatting
 ---------------------

 LectureDoc comes with a set of predefined (CSS) classes that can be used to format the slides.
-Some of these classes have explicit support by LectureDoc and will be rendered differently in the different situations (e.g., continuous view vs. slide view will render *stacked layouts* or *supplemental information* differently).
+Some of these classes have explicit support by LectureDoc and will be rendered differently in the different situations (e.g., document view vs. slide view will render *stacked layouts* or *supplemental information* differently).

 .. class:: incremental